mattriley/node-module-composer/README-TEMPLATE.md

 ## File system structure

-Module Composer influences (but does not necessitate) the file system structure toward file-per-function.
+Module Composer influences (but does not necessitate) the file system structure toward _file-per-function_.

 The module hierarchy can be easily represented by the file system: